timschneeb/GalaxyBudsClient/README.md

 If you want to report bugs or propose your ideas for this project, you are welcome to [open a new issue](https://github.com/ThePBone/GalaxyBudsClient/issues/new/choose) with a suitable template.
 [Visit our wiki](https://github.com/ThePBone/GalaxyBudsClient/wiki/2.-How-to-submit-issues) for a detailed explanation.

 If you are planning to help us translating this app, [refer to the instructions on our wiki](https://github.com/ThePBone/GalaxyBudsClient/wiki/3.-How-to-help-with-translations).
 No programming knowledge is required, you can test your custom translations without installing any development tools before submitting a pull request.
-You can find auto-generated progress reports for existing translations here: [/meta/translations.md](https://github.com/ThePBone/GalaxyBudsClient/blob/master/meta/translations.md)
+You can find auto-generated progress reports for existing translations [here](https://github.com/ThePBone/GalaxyBudsClient/blob/master/meta/translations.md).

 If you want to contribute your own code, you can simply submit a plain pull request explaining you changes.
 For larger and complex contributions it would be nice if you could open an issue (or message me via Telegram [@thepbone](https://t.me/thepbone)) before starting to work on it.